ericbaum/ansible-rook/README.md

 * openshift >= 0.7.2
 * PyYAML >= 3.11

-This role is actually capable of deploying Rook version 0.9.3
+This role is actually capable of deploying Rook version: master

 Role Variables
 --------------